HIGH WATER IN VENICE: WHAT YOU SHOULD KNOW

-To know more about this phenomenon you can visit the Venice Municipality website and if you are visiting Venice in the high tide period you can download the useful free app Hi!Tide (post by Luciana).
+To know more about this phenomenon you can visit the Venice Municipality website and if you are visiting Venice in the high tide period you can download the useful free app Hi!Tide.

 Potrebbe interessarti anche

-Probably the most typical of Venetian rituals is for friends to meet in the evening to their favourite bar or 'bacaro' (a particular type of Venetian osteria) and have a spritz together, before going home for dinner.
-Spritz is our aperitif made with white...leggi tutto
+Probably the most typical of Venetian rituals is for friends to meet in the evening at their favourite 'bacaro' (a particular type of Venetian winebar) and have a spritz together, before going home for dinner.
+Spritz is our aperitif, made with white wine...leggi tutto